shaoxcs/seattle-tour/README.md

 # Seattle Tour

-A full-stack website like TripAdvisor for users to browse, rate, and review places to visit in Seattle
+A full-stack website like TripAdvisor for users to browse, rate, and review places they love to tour and visit in Seattle